• Kracker Archive

 Taking off at 11:30 hrs on Rhubarb 278 operation with three others.
 During this operation in the afternoon whilst attacking a military transport convoy west of Lambelle his aircraft was hit by anti-aircraft fire and crashed in a field west of the town.

-Spitfire IX MK567 SK:Q Flown by 20 year old, Flt Sgt.
+Spitfire IX MK567 SK:Q - Flown by, Flt Sgt.
 James Johnston McLean 417080 RNZAF from Auckland, New Zealand.
 Missing after baling out and seen climbing into his dingy some 70 miles south of Start Point, South Devon, England.

 During this day 10 pilots were killed or missing, 2 injured with 6 others safe after either baling out or crash landing.
 10 Spitfires and 8 Typhoon aircraft were lost.